Skip to content

 permutations_ii.cpp

-/* Backtracking algorithm: Permutation II */
+/* Backtracking algorithm: Permutations II */

 void backtrack(vector<int> &state, const vector<int> &choices, vector<bool> &selected, vector<vector<int>> &res) {